Jalebi: Ethiopia

 Mushabak or Mushabaka is a popular food mainly in the Oromo region.
 It comes in different shapes and sizes and is usually bathed with sugar syrup or honey.
 Mushabaka is normally baked red.
 It is often served at celebrations and other social events.

-Mauritius and Comoros
+Mauritius

-In Mauritius, jalebi are known as "Gateau Moutaille"; they are of Indian origins.
-These are also found in Comoros.
+In Mauritius, jalebi are known as "Gateau Moutaille"; they are of Indian origin.

 Recipe variations (jalebi and zalabiyeh)

 Zalābiya mushabbaka are latticed fritters made in discs, balls and squares.
 They are dipped in clarified honey perfumed with rose water, musk and camphor.
 A recipe from a caliph's kitchen suggests milk, clarified butter, sugar and pepper to be added.